kagetoki/articles/FSharp.eng.md

 }
 ```

 Done!
-Although, the amount of code increased three times - all the fields are repeated twice.
-More than that, should we add a new field we can easily forget to add it to constructor parameters and/or initialize it, and *compiler won't say anything* to us.
+Although, the amount of code has tripled - all the fields are repeated twice.
+More than that, should we add a new field we can easily forget to add it to constructor parameters and/or initialize it, and *compiler won't say anything*.
 In F# on the other hand when we add a new field all we have to do is to add it.
 That's it.
 And initialization looks like this:
 ```fsharp
 let employee =